East Genomics

 Chris Hind and Eddie Blair

-Chris Hind is our PPV Panel Interim Chair.
+Chris Hind is our PPV Panel Chair.
 He was on the Norfolk and Waveney patient panel for two years, is a Governor of the Norfolk and Norwich University Hospital, and sits on the Audit committee, Digital Transformation and Clinical Informatics boards.
 Chris is also on the Electronic Patient Records (EPR) project board for Norfolk.

 Having been diagnosed with Genetic Haemochromatosis in 2018 Chris has a strong interest in genetic testing and research for all rare conditions and believes in a strong patient voice.
 He has experience in marketing, patient engagement, and PR and media.